KnowledgeCaptureAndDiscovery/SoftwareDescriptionOntology/README.md

 Repository to store the software description ontology, an evolution from the OntoSoft ontology

 The latest version of the ontology can be found at: https://w3id.org/okn/o/sd#

+A version of the ontology without mappings can be accessed at https://knowledgecaptureanddiscovery.github.io/SoftwareDescriptionOntology/release/1.6.0/sd-noMappings.ttl